Departments of the Central Committee of the Socialist Unity Party of Germany: Light, Food and Bezirk-led Industry

-Deputy department heads include future department head Hans-Joachim Rüscher (1966–1972), and future Minister for Light Industry Werner Buschmann (c.
-1972–1976).
+Deputy department heads include future department head Hans-Joachim Rüscher (1966–1972), future Minister for Light Industry Werner Buschmann (c.
+1972–1976), Herbert Hofmann (c.
+1978), and Otto Bohne (c.
+1984).

 Mechanical Engineering and Metallurgy

 The Mechanical Engineering and Metallurgy Department (Abteilung Maschinenbau und Metallurgie) was responsible for the areas of mechanical engineering (general and heavy engineering, mechanical and plant engineering, tool, agricultural machinery, vehicle and aircraft construction as well as processing machinery construction), metallurgy and electrical engineering, covering the responsibilities of five industrial ministries.
 It had more than thirty employees.

 The department was one of the most important owing to the importance of vehicle construction and particularly mechanical engineering to the GDR's economy.
 The department's importance only grew in the second half of the 1980s due to the massive investments aimed at establishing a semiconductor industry.

 The department was established in January 1953 as Mechanical Engineering and Metallurgy, Mining, Chemistry and Energy Department and for a few year was a sector of the Industry Department.
 In May 1958, the department was reestablished as Mechanical Engineering and Metallurgy Department, the sectors of mining, chemical and energy forming a recreated, smaller Basic Industries Department.